MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azure-deployment-stacks-integration.md

 In the preceding example, the following options are defined in the `deploymentStacks` section:

 - **actionOnUnmanage**: When a deployment stack is deleted, the associated Azure resources are considered unmanaged.
+This setting determines how Azure will handle unmanaged resources.
 Possible values include:
   - `delete` is the default value and destroys any resources managed by the deleted deployment stack.
   - `detach` leaves resources in place but removes their association to the deleted deployment stack.
 - **denySettings**: A subsection that provides nuanced control over the resources of the deployment stack.